timonkrebs/ng-component-hierarchy-visualizer/README.md

 - Complex Route Configurations:

-    The library may not handle very complex or deeply nested route configurations well.
-If routes contain multiple layers of lazy-loaded modules or dynamic imports, the accuracy of the extracted routes and components might be compromised.
+    The library may not handle very complex route configurations.
+If routes contain variable routes, the accuracy of the extracted routes and components might be compromised.

 - Service Detection: